AtomXT/GL-and-Thresholding/README.md

 ## Background

-Consider a random verctor x with a multivariate normal distribution.
+Consider a random vector x with a multivariate normal distribution.
 Let Sigma denote the covariance matrix associate with the vector x.
 The inverse of the covariance matrix can be used to determine the conditional independence between the random variables.

-The sparsity graph of inverse of Sigma represents a graphical model capturing the condittional independence between the elements of x.
+The sparsity graph of inverse of Sigma represents a graphical model capturing the conditional independence between elements of x.

-Graphical lasso (GL) is one of the most commonly used techniques for estimating the inverse covariance matrix.
+Graphical lasso(GL) is one of the most commonly used techniques for estimating the inverse covariance matrix.
 It is known that GL is computationally expensive for large-scale problems.
 Therefore, we developed an explicit closed-form solution that can serve either as an approximate solution of the GL or the optimal slution of the GL with a perturbed sample covariance matix.

+For a more detailed description, you can refer to this paper: [Graphical Lasso and Thresholding: Equivalence and Closed-form Solutions](https://jmlr.org/papers/v20/17-501.html)

 ## Install

 The source code is currently hosted on GitHub at: https://github.com/AtomXT/GL-and-Thresholding.
+You can download them and simply use functions with your data.

 ## Requirements